The Battery (Manhattan): Restoration and 21st century

+1970s to 1990s

 Battery Park City was constructed as a luxury waterfront neighborhood through the 1970s and 1980s.
 The success of the development resulted in attention and new funding for Battery Park projects, such as $5 million for a garden near Castle Clinton.
 In 1988, governor Mario Cuomo and mayor Ed Koch announced a $100 million plan to construct two new parks in Battery Park City and rearrange the park at the Battery as part of a new Hudson River waterfront park system.
 Part of the waterfront park system had been completed previously, but the new proposal would complete the system of parks.
 Within Battery Park, the Battery Park City Authority would add new entrances and redesign the park to give clearer views of the Hudson River.

 However, by the 1990s, Battery Park was worn down, and many of the nearby residents and tourists shunned it altogether, except when taking boats to the Statue of Liberty and Ellis Island.
 The New York Times said of the park, "Some benches are broken, all need repainting.
 Where grass should be, there is dirt and litter.
 A sign with a map and guide is so smeared with graffiti it is unreadable.
 There are potholes on the asphalt where people line up for boats to the Statue of Liberty."
 The nonprofit Battery Conservancy was created in 1994, and one of its first actions was to create an architectural plan for the park, and renovating it for $30 million.
 In 1998, the administration of mayor Rudy Giuliani announced a $40 million initiative to renovate Battery Park.
 The restoration project, based on similar successful projects at Bryant and Central Parks, called for the relocation of the Battery's 23 statues, as well as an expansion of Castle Clinton.
 Much of the funding was to be raised privately, and at the time, this was thought to be a minor obstacle since Battery Park was neither as high-profile as Central Park, nor as worn-down as Bryant Park.